percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 Figure: ShortEKTField format

 The following shows the syntax of the EKTField expressed in ABNF [@!RFC5234].
-The EKTField is added to the end of an SRTP or SRTCP packet.
+The EKTField is added to the end of an SRTP packet.
 The EKTPlaintext is the concatenation of SRTPMasterKeyLength, SRTPMasterKey, SSRC, and ROC in that order.
 The EKTCiphertext is computed by encrypting the EKTPlaintext using the EKTKey.
 Future